solo-io/supergloo/docs/content/reference/cli/meshctl_cluster_register_enterprise.md

 The relay agent can either be provided with a client certificate, or a bootstrap token.
 If provided with a bootstrap token, the relay agent will then exchange it for a client certificate and save it as a secret in the cluster.
-Once the client certificate secret exist, the bootstrap token is not longer needed and can be discarded.
+Once the client certificate secret exists, the bootstrap token is no longer needed and can be discarded.

 For the relay agent to trust Gloo Mesh a root CA is needed.